berkeleyGamedev/DecalWebsite/pages/labs/lab0/lab0.md

     ![](images/image2.png)

-2. Go to `Archive` and search for `6000.3.18f1`.
+2. Go to `Archive` and search for `6000.3.18f1` in the search bar above.
 Click Install (will prompt an install in your Unity Hub).

-4. By default, Unity will install Visual Studio as the text editor for your scripts.
+3. By default, Unity will install Visual Studio as the text editor for your scripts.
 If you would prefer to use a different editor such as [VS Code For Unity], then un-check this box.

     For the purposes of this class, we will only ever ask you to build your project as an executable.
 (WebGL executables will be covered later in the course, once we reach the final project!)